-Most students at Painter identify themselves as Hispanic/Latino or Asian/Pacific Islander.
+Most students at James McEntee Academy identify themselves as Hispanic/Latino.
+In fact, there are about three times as many Hispanic/ Latino students as Asian/Pacific Islander students, the second-largest ethnic group at James McEntee Academy.
 The state of California allows citizens to choose more than one ethnic identity, or to select "two or more races" or "decline to state."
 As a consequence, the sum of all responses rarely equals 100 percent.